nojacko/game-off-2012/README.md

 ## About
 You awake one, cold winters day, lying on the floor of the **clone** machine you built for the military.
 The usually busy lab is empty and the base deserted.

-### Cloning
-The cloning maching is still on and it has you're DNA on file.
-Every 30 seconds it'll produce a clone of you (maximum of 5 players at anyone time).
+You can hear growns in the distance... zombies!

 ### Zombies
 They can smell you.
 They'll hunt you down wherever you are.
 You cannot hide!

 They'll start spawning once every 6 seconds (level 1), for ever 10 spawns 1/2 second is taken away until it reaching 1 second (level 10).

+### Cloning
+The cloning maching is still on and it has you're DNA on file.
+Every 30 seconds it'll produce a clone of you (maximum of 5 players at anyone time).

 ## Controls
 * Select player (blue) by either clicking it or via the left hand menu.